 Across DESE, Springboard served 1010 students during our 10-week winter/spring session.
 Tutoring took place 2-3 times per week after school for about 30-45 minutes per session, resulting in over 500,000 tutoring minutes in total across districts.
 Tutors formed relationships with the children they worked with in 1:5 small groups, using evidence-based reading curriculum with scripted manuals and materials that were supported by effective professional development.
 Our tutors also built strong relationships with family members through team-building huddles at the beginning of programming and through our family workshops.
 This helped families quickly become at-home literacy coaches, increasing the amount of time children spent reading both on their own and with a knowledgeable adult in and out of school.

 Springboard programs are designed to be flexible to meet each partner’s unique needs.
-For more information on how to bring Springboard’s high-dosage tutoring to your school, contact our Vice President of Partnerships, Jeff Feinman at firstname.lastname@example.org.
+For more information on how to bring Springboard’s high-dosage tutoring to your school, contact our Vice President, Partnerships, Jeff Feinman at firstname.lastname@example.org.